Table of Contents

-In May 2022, more than $40 billion vanished within days.
-The man responsible for this sits in an American jail today, waiting for his trial.
+In May 2022, more than $40 billion disappeared within days.
+The man responsible for this sits in a U.S. jail today, waiting for his trial.
 His name is Do Kwon, and his story shows how brilliant minds can also create devastation.

-Do Kwon didn’t start as a criminal.
-Hailing from South Korea, he graduated from Stanford University with a computer science degree and had the skills to build amazing technology.
-Smart and confident, Kwon seemed perfect to lead the next wave of digital money innovation.
+Do Kwon did not start his life as a criminal.
+Born in South Korea, he got a computer science degree from the prestigious Stanford University and had the right skills to make amazing technologies.
+Smart and confident, he seemed right to lead the next wave of digital money innovation.

 Most experts asserted this was impossible.
 Stablecoins like USDC work by keeping actual dollars in bank accounts.
 For every digital coin they create, they store one real dollar as backup.
 Kwon claimed he could do the same thing using only computer codes and math.